crate/cratedb-toolkit/doc/cfr/index.md

   manifest describing the collection. **This is the support-case command.**
   See {ref}`cfr-systable`.
 - `jobstats collect` / `view` — raw, time-series query statistics, persisted to a schema.
-  `report` / `ui` additionally launch an interpreted.
+  `report` / `ui` additionally launch an interpreted view on top.
 Useful for your own ongoing query analysis.
 See {ref}`cfr-jobstats`.
 - `info record` — a raw snapshot of `ctk info cluster` and `ctk info jobs`, persisted over time.
 Built on curated, partly interpreted elements.
   See {ref}`cfr-info`.

 ```{toctree}